-Eli’s Place (formerly Sophia’s Place) – Albuquerque, New Mexico
+Eli’s Place (formerly Sophia’s Place) – Albuquerque, New Mexico (CLOSED)

 Picture yourself as a first-year marketing student assigned by your professor to perform a marketing analysis of Eli’s Place and its enigmatic chef-owner Dennis Apodaca.
 Essentially you’ve got to figure out the rhyme and reason behind the restaurant’s success.
 “Easy assignment,” you think to yourself, “Eli’s Place is successful because it serves some of the best, most delicious food in Albuquerque.”
 Your research quickly reveals, however, that Eli’s Place actually violates many of the time-honored, trusted and fundamental marketing tenets of growing and successful businesses.
 From a marketing perspective, it just shouldn’t work as well as it does.